kyllian1212/Rin-rewrite/README.md

 I will eventually open up the bot to be added officially to anyone's server via an OAuth2 link but for now it'll stay in those servers.

 # Use
-rename .env.example to .env
+* Rename .env.example to .env
-fill all the variables in .env run main.py
+* Fill all the variables in .env
+* Run main.py

 # Credits
 Big thanks to: